Aiue/collector/README.md

 A path that is considered safe, should point to where collector is located.

 ### status.py
 `status.py` can be used to get completion information on individual domains.
-Usage is simple: `status.py <domain>`.
+Usage is simple: `status.py <all|domain>`.

 ## Exceptions
 The script comes with two custom exceptions.
 Both inherit from Exception with no additional changes.
 The exceptions are `ParserError` and `BadHTTPStatus`.